1. Blog

 Benefits of Preservative Free Dog Food

 Artificial flavors and preservatives are a big part of commercial dog food brands like Purina and Diamond Naturals.
-Preservative-free dog food offers your dog a meal made of real meat and often includes probiotics.
+Preservative-free dog food and cat food offers your pet a meal made of real meat and often includes probiotics.
 Probiotics are healthy bacteria that support your dog’s digestive system.

 Preservative-free dog food is easier to digest because they’re minimally processed, so your dog reaps the nutritional benefits.